-We have audited the financial statements of General Reinsurance Australia Ltd. - New Zealand Branch on pages 7 to 36, which comprise the statement of financial position as at 31 December 2014, and the statement of profit or loss and other comprehensive income, the statement of cash flows and the statement of changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of General Reinsurance Australia Ltd - New Zealand branch, which comprise the statement of financial position as at 31 December 2015, the statement of profit or loss and other comprehensive income, the statement of changes in equity, and the statement of cash flows for the year ended on that date, notes comprising a summary of significant accounting policies and other explanatory information as set out on pages 7 to 36.

-Board of Directors' Responsibility for the Financial Statements
+The Directors' Responsibility for the Financial Statements

-The Board of Directors are responsible for the preparation of financial statements, in accordance with generally accepted accounting practice in New Zealand and that give a true and fair view of the matters to which they relate, and for such internal control as the Board of Directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The directors are responsible for the preparation and fair presentation of the financial statements in accordance with New Zealand Equivalents to International Financial Reporting Standards, International Financial Reporting Standards and generally accepted accounting practice in New Zealand and for such internal control as the directors determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-Auditor's Responsibilities
+Auditor's Responsibility

-Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with International Standards on Auditing and International Standards on Auditing (New Zealand).
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+Our responsibility is to express an opinion on the financial statements based on our audit.
+We conducted our audit in accordance with International Standards on Auditing (New Zealand).
+Those standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance whether the financial statements are free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the entity's preparation of financial statements that give a true and fair view of the matters to which they relate in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
-An audit also includes evaluating the appropriateness of the accounting policies used and the reasonableness of accounting estimates, as well as the overall presentation of the financial statements.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the directors, as well as evaluating the overall presentation of the financial statements.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

-Other than in our capacity as auditor, we have no relationship with or interests in General Reinsurance Australia Ltd. - New Zealand Branch.
+Other than in our capacity as auditor we have no relationship with, or interests in, General Reinsurance Australia Ltd - New Zealand branch.